ameliatlm/missing-data-4ce/readme.md

 Finally, please upload your results (in [`results/`](results/) and [`htmls/`](htmls/)) via a [pull request](https://github.com/ameliatlm/missing-data-4ce/pulls) or request @ameliatlm to add you as a contributor.

+Please also repeat these instructions for predict-TE.Rmd and table-one.Rmd!
+Starting with making a copy of the .Rmd file.

 If you run into any problem adapting this code to your data, let us @ameliatlm know via Slack or [submit an issue](https://github.com/ameliatlm/missing-data-4ce/issues/new).